There are no products in your shopping cart.

 We know this because, in countries where cervical screening starts at 20 years old, the number of people under 25 diagnosed with cervical cancer is not significantly different than in countries that start screening at 25 years old.

 The number of under-25s diagnosed with cervical cancer is likely to fall even further over the next 10 years thanks to the human papillomavirus (HPV) vaccine.

 Research suggests that the risks of offering cervical screening under the age of 25 outweigh the benefits.
-When you are under 25, it is common to have changes in the cells of your cervix (abnormalities) and these usually go away by themselves.
+When you are under 25, it is common to have changes in the cells of your cervix (abnormal cells) and these usually go away by themselves.

 Knowing about these cell changes could lead to treatment when the changes may simply have gone away on their own.
 It can also lead to anxiety or upset.